2023 Most Popular Online Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 The average amount in student loans that health and medical administrative services majors at Bryan University take out while working on their Associate Degree is $25,589.

-A rank of #4 on this year’s list means Community Care College is a great place for health and medical administrative services students working on their online associate degree.
+Out of the 27 online programs at schools in the Southwest Region that were part of this year’s ranking, Community Care College landed the # 4 spot on the list.
 Community Care College is a fairly small private not-for-profit school located in the large city of Tulsa.

 Full Health & Medical Administrative Services at Community Care College Report